Inmate advocates rally at Capitol demanding better conditions for prisoners affected by COVID-19 pandemic

 Her daughter, Brown said, has been moved around to various dorms and has now tested positive.

-Kisha Hill, 49, of Tulsa, carried a sign that said “Hello: Inmate lives matter.
+Kisha Hill, 49, of Tulsa, carried a sign that read “Hello: Inmate lives matter.
 Enough said.”

 She said her daughter is preparing to be transferred into the state system.